Definition:

 Explanation:

-- You are inside a folder on your system, but you might not know its exact location.
+pwdcommand displays the full path of the directory you are currently in. - You might be inside a folder but not know its exact location.